-Overall goal: All women and girls live free from violence and harmful practices
+Overall goal: All women and girls, including those most vulnerable, live free from violence and harmful practices

-Impact statement: All women and girls, particularly the most vulnerable, live free from all forms of violence and harmful practices because of prevention strategies and strengthened multisectoral and partnership-based responses.
+Impact statement: All women and girls, particularly the most vulnerable, live a life free from all forms of violence and harmful practices because of prevention strategies and strengthened multi-sectoral and partnership-based responses.

-Five outcomes: Implemented simultaneously and in a comprehensive manner, five main outcomes will contribute to the overall goal of ending all forms of VAWG/harmful practices, especially the most marginalized women and girls.
+Six outcomes: Implemented simultaneously and in a comprehensive manner, six main outcomes will contribute to the overall goal of ending all forms of VAWG/harmful practices, especially the most marginalized women and girls.
 Outcomes are based on evidence, research, and demonstrated practice and programmes that demonstrate the need for coordinated interventions that strategically complement, galvanize and take to scale existing investments in gender equality and VAWG/harmful practice actions.